muyueyue/trochilus/README.md

 [阅读中文](https://github.com/muyueyue/trochilus/blob/master/README-zh.md)

+## Introduction

 > A lightweight crawler kernel based on Java.
-This framework provides some sort of crawler operations that allow users to complete their business with simple code
+This framework provides a sort of crawler operations that allow users to complete their business with simple code.

 ## Get started